 But this got me thinking: how strong would a magnetic field have to be before it killed a human?

 Unlike a computer hard drive, the human body doesn’t really make use of any magnetic states — there is nowhere in the body where important information is stored as a static magnetization.
 This means that there is no risk that an external magnetic field could wipe out important information, the way that it would for, say, a credit card or a hard drive.
-So, for example, it’s perfectly safe for a human (with no metal in their body) to have an MRI scan, during which the magnetic fields reach several Tesla, which is about times stronger than the normal magnetic fields produced by the Earth.
+So, for example, it’s perfectly safe for a human (with no metal in their body) to have an MRI scan, during which the magnetic fields reach several Tesla, which is about

 But even without any magnetic information to erase, a strong enough magnetic field must have some effect.
 Generally speaking, magnetic fields create forces that push on moving charges.
 And the body has plenty of moving charges inside it: most notably, the electrons that orbit around atomic nuclei.